The credibility of rehabilitation treatment

 The circumstances that originally set off addiction and the physical damage that result from it can be managed and improved through treatment.
 However, people may remain vulnerable to relapses thereafter.
 This vulnerability remains, it means not all the elements of addiction are cycle can be removed through treatment because the circumstances that often cause people to use substances compulsively in the first place may forever be present in their lives.

 The addiction can be healed, but not completely cured.
 This is why, after treatment, people with addiction disorders are referred to as recovering or in recovery and not recovered.

 The distinction is important.

 When a rehab centre promises to heal an addict, it does not mean they can completely cure the addiction.
-In fact, nothing can completely cure an addiction – The risk of a relapse is the one thing that always remains.
+In fact, nothing can completely cure an addiction – The risk of a relapse is the one thing that will remain until the individual .
 The bright side is; as long as they remain sober, healed addicts, though not fully cured, can live a normal life.

 (Note: keep in mind that the words healed and cured are often loosely bandied about, as there are no fixed official definitions for them and it also depends on the type of disorder, disease or illness.)

 The question should actually be: How effective is rehab treatment for resisting relapses?

 Because humans are extremely complex individuals, and life is just as diverse and complicated, there is no simple answer to this question, so read on:

 During rehab treatment, competent therapists will teach addicts about all the identifiable triggers that may cause them to relapse.
 This strengthens the person’s ability to resist relapses when they resume normal life.
 However, how long they resist it, depends not only on the efficacy of treatment, but also on peoples’ inherent characteristics, their environments, the support they receive, and events in their lives.